 In an increasingly digital world, consumers don’t expect innovation from their banks, they need it.
 This has profound ramifications for banks but also presents lucrative commercial opportunities for early adopters of new technologies.
 The banking industry is now starting to exhibit many of the characteristics and traits traditionally associated with innovative fintech start-ups.
-As consumer behaviours and habits rapidly shift with the proliferation of exciting new technologies, particularly in mobile, credit unions and banks are becoming increasingly comfortable with rapid innovation, use of big data, complex user analytics and the digitisation of paper-based processes.
+As consumer behaviours and habits rapidly shift with the proliferation of exciting new technologies, enhancing the digital banking experience has to be at the heart of innovation in finance.

-One of the key challenges for banks adapting to this new era of aggressive technological change and shifting behaviours will be the ability to facilitate rapid innovation and understanding how to select the right development partners and resource projects accordingly.
-Today we’re exploring why consumers have become increasingly reliant on innovation from their banks.
+One of the key challenges for banks adapting to the digital customer will be the ability to facilitate rapid innovation, to understand how to select the right development partners, and to resource projects accordingly.
+Today we’re exploring why consumers need innovation from their banks.

 What does the modern banking consumer expect?

-In terms of service expectations, modern banking consumers expect the same level of digital awareness and service provision they’ve become accustomed to via large technology companies such as Facebook, Apple and Netflix.
-These customers are referred to as ‘nomads’ and expect banking services to be as slick and intuitive as the digital services that these companies provide.
-Nomads also expect that banks will offer high levels of real-time personalisation based on their own individual data sets and spending patterns and are constantly seeking new ways of accessing new banking products and services.
-This trend and shift in behaviour also relates to the in-branch experience as nomads increasingly expect digital offerings in physical retail banking locations.
+In terms of service expectations, today’s customers expect the same level of digital awareness and service provision they’ve become accustomed to via tech giants like Amazon, Uber and Netflix.
+These are the ‘nomads’ and they’re looking for banks that can offer high levels of real-time personalisation based on their own individual data sets and spending patterns, and new ways of accessing innovative banking products and services.
+These trends also cross over to the in-branch experience as they seek out thee digital offerings in physical retail banking locations.

-Many banking customers still also expect a traditional level of service in that they appreciate human interaction and tend to be wary of non-banking providers.
-However, in most instances, these types of banking consumers, also referred to as ‘hunters’ are also seeking practical added-value services and are open to digitally defined offerings that can provide some form of practical value.
-Similar to nomads, these consumers are highly motivated to track expenses and minimise personal costs on an ongoing basis.
+Many banking customers still, however, expect a traditional level of service.
+This group appreciate human interaction and tend to be wary of non-banking providers.
+However, in most instances, this group of banking consumers referred to as ‘hunters’, also seek practical added-value services.
+They’re open to digitally defined offerings that can provide some form of practical value.
+Similar to nomads, these hunters are highly motivated to track expenses and minimise personal costs on an ongoing basis.
 It’s estimated that 38% of hunters would like their bank to help with major purchases by sending highly targeted information and advice in real-time.

-Quality seekers differ from nomads and hunters in a number of distinct ways.
-Quality seekers view trust as being a critical component of the modern banking experience and value an exceptionally high level of service.
+The quality seeker differs from nomads and hunters in a number of distinct ways.
+Quality seekers view trust as being a critical component of the modern banking experience.
+They value an exceptionally high level of service.
 Quality seekers are fundamentally motivated to bank with traditional banking providers who have a demonstrable track record of financial expertise.
-As such, quality seekers are less likely to trust tech companies such as Apple or Amazon to deliver core banking services (or any banking services for that matter).
-When it comes to developing digital products and services for quality seekers, banks must emphasise the stability and security of their offering.
-Traditional banks are at a serious advantage when it comes to marketing to quality seekers but also have to compete with an aggressive competitive landscape.
+As such, they’re less likely to trust tech companies such as Apple or Amazon to deliver core banking services (or any banking services for that matter).
+When it comes to developing digital products and services for quality seekers, banks will be emphasising the stability and security of their offerings.
+Of course, the traditional banks have a serious advantage when it comes to marketing to quality seekers – but they also have to compete within an aggressive competitive landscape.